rhinestonewtf/module-sdk/src/README.md

   type: 'erc7579-implementation',
 })

-// Get the actions required to install the module const actions = await installModule({
+// Get the executions required to install the module const executions = await installModule({
   client,
   account,
   module,
 })

-// Install the module on your account, using your existing account SDK accountSDK.execute(actions)
+// Install the module on your account, using your existing account SDK accountSDK.execute(executions)
 ```

 ## Features